-EBR Submission: In response to Ontario’s request for input regarding the proposed Organics Framework, the Working Group made a submission to the Environmental Bill of Rights Registry with recommendations for taking an integrated approach to organics management that would enable the province to optimize current capacity in anaerobic digestion and drive volume minimization, energy and resource recovery opportunities.
+EBR submissions regarding Organics Framework: In response to Ontario’s request for input regarding the proposed Organics Framework, the Working Group submitted responses to the following Environmental Bill of Rights Registry postings with recommendations for taking an integrated approach to organics management that will enable the province to optimize current capacity in anaerobic digestion and drive volume minimization, energy and resource recovery opportunities for wastewater facilities.

 Industry / HQP engagement: SOWC held 3 “collision days” with graduate students and post-docs from across its post-secondary institution membership, each hosted by an industry partner.
 Students provided 3-minute thesis presentations that gave industry hosts a window into current research topics.
 And the students were exposed to insights and advice from practitioners – from human resources to researchers and senior management.
 Seven students were also supported in their participation at the Water Environment Association of Ontario (WEAO) 2017 annual conference.